bazineta/js8call/README.md

   all available space; for the moment at least, it's restricted to be a defined size.
 - Removed an old workaround on OSX for sub-menu display issues that do not seem to be relevant to Qt6.
-- Removed the code backing the old, hidden WSJTX file menu items (open, open next in directory, decode remaining files in directory), and removed the wav12 and degrade_snr Fortran routines from the compilation.
-The routines are retained in the repository, we just don't build them.
-- Removed most of the many hidden WSJTX widgets still present in the user interface.
+- Removed the UI code backing unused old WSJTX items still present, but hidden, in the UI.
 Most of these were completely dead; those that were still performing work were typically moved to instance variables and supporting code.
 There's a very small amount of this left at present;
   the bulk of it has been eliminated.
 - The UI was hardcoding use of `MS Shell Dlg 2` font  in a few places, principally in the dial